wavelet-lab/docs/source/index.rst

 We regularly update our documentation to provide you with the latest information and improvements.
 Be sure to check back often for new guides, updates, and additional resources.

-If you have any questions or need further assistance, please don’t hesitate to reach out to our support team via .. _Crowd Supply: https://www.crowdsupply.com/wavelet-lab/usdr/ask-question.
+If you have any questions or need further assistance, please don’t hesitate to reach out to our support team via 'Crowd Supply <https://www.crowdsupply.com/wavelet-lab/usdr/ask-question>'.

 Happy exploring!